 Step 2 – Fingerprinting with Capital Live Scan (one-time only)

-Starting 2022, California AB 506 requires all adult volunteers who have direct contact with children in California to have a one-time fingerprint background check as approved by the California Department of Justice to exclude individuals with a history of child abuse.
+California AB 506 requires all adult volunteers who have direct contact with children to have a one-time fingerprint background check as approved by the California DOJ to exclude individuals with a history of child abuse.

 Step 4 – Complete the applicable age-appropriate official Referee Certification